 Sometimes the market will cause losses and you need to accept that.
 If you can’t stop yourself when you need to, you shouldn’t consider the grid system.

-The key in trading is knowing how to take losses.
+The key to trading is knowing how to take losses.

 When you reenter the market, do it on the positive side.
 Add more weight when the price progresses and gains.
 Use these gains to get more leverage while you’re profiting.